micmejia/bible-dump/NKJV/Ezekiel/Ezek 41.md

 also the width of the eastern face of the temple, including the separating courtyard, _was_ one hundred cubits.

 ###### 15
-He measured the length of the building behind it, facing the separating courtyard, with its galleries on the one side and on the other side, one hundred cubits, as well as the inner [^e]temple and the porches of the court,
+He measured the length of the building behind it, facing the separating courtyard, with its galleries on the one side and on the other side, one hundred cubits, as well as the inner temple and the porches of the court,

 ###### 16
 their doorposts and the beveled window frames.
 And the galleries all around their three stories opposite the threshold were paneled with wood from the ground to the windows--the windows were covered--

 ###### 17
-from the space above the door, even to the inner [^f]room, as well as outside, and on every wall all around, inside and outside, by measure.
+from the space above the door, even to the inner room, as well as outside, and on every wall all around, inside and outside, by measure.

 ###### 18
 And _it was_ made with cherubim and palm trees, a palm tree between cherub and cherub. _Each_ cherub had two faces,